ijuric/MAPS/Arima_Genomics/README.md

 ### Arima Deep Sequencing QC

 #### [output directory]/Arima_QC_deep.txt
-Contents: This file includes QC metrics for assessing the shallow sequencing data for each HiCHIP library.
+Contents: This file includes QC metrics for assessing the deep sequencing data for each HiCHIP library.
 - Break down of the number of read pairs
 - The number of loops called
 - The breakdown of MAPS reads used for loop calling (AND and XOR reads)
 - Summary statistics of the ChIP peak file used for loop calling
 - The percentage of Short VIP's that overlap the ChIP peaks

-### Arima Arch Plots
+### Arima Arc Plots

 #### [output directory]/arcplot_and_metaplot/[sample name].arcplot.gz
-- bgzipped archplot file
+- bgzipped arc plot file

 #### [output directory]/arcplot_and_metaplot/[sample name].arcplot.gz.tbi
-- tabix index of the bgzipped archplot file
+- tabix index of the bgzipped arc plot file

 These files can be viewed in the WashU EpiGenome Browser (http://epigenomegateway.wustl.edu/browser/).
 See the Arima-HiChIP Analysis User Guide for more details.